moiz-adn4n/Lab-Project/README.md

-# Grading Portal
+# FlexPortal
-Grading portal is a web-based academic management system designed to help students efficiently manage their grades, calculate GPA/CGPA, and analyze academic performance.
+FlexPortal is a web-based academic management system designed to help students efficiently manage their grades, calculate GPA/CGPA, and analyze academic performance.
 It combines multiple tools into a single interactive interface, making it easier to track progress and plan future results.

 🚀 Features: